-Mount Sinai Receives Prestigious Honor From American Hospital Association for Advancing Diversity, Inclusion, and Equity in Patient Care
+Mount Sinai Receives Prestigious Honor From American Hospital Association for Advancing Diversity, Equity, and Inclusion in Patient Care

 Health System named winner of 2022 Carolyn Boone Lewis Equity of Care Award